 Review: All the Bright Places is not a book I read or that was on my radar.
 I actually don’t remember how the movie came to my attention but I’m glad it did.

 The two leads are well cast, Justice Smith is the best, casting him as the lead in a romantic movie was genius.
-Finch he so adorable, direct and real, with a touch of darkness that looms even in the bright places and Justice plays that so well.
-He makes Finch very likable in moments another actor might seem creepy, angsty and weird.
+Finch he so adorable, direct, and real, with a touch of darkness that looms even in the bright places and Justice plays that so well.
+He makes Finch very likable in moments another actor might seem creepy, angsty, and weird.
 He makes you feel for the character in his ups and downs.

 Elle Fanning is a quiet force in this movie, her emotions are palpable in her looks alone.
-She makes a really good pair with Justice Smith, they have great chemistry and make a good looking couple.
+She makes a really good pair with Justice Smith, they have great chemistry and make a good-looking couple.

 This movie could be summed up: “Two people falling in love with famous quotes thrown in.”
-Or “a girl falling in love with her “therapist.”” but it’s much deeper than that.
-It’s more a movie about mental health than a straight up romantic movie.
+Or “a girl falling in love with her “therapist.”
+But it’s much deeper than that.
+It’s more a movie about mental health than a straight-up romantic movie.
 It’s a bit dark, messy but also has levity.
 It’s a pretty nice depiction of people living with mental health problems.

 What’s your take on this movie?

-3 thoughts on “All The Bright Places | Review”
+5 thoughts on “All The Bright Places | Movie Review”